Weaverize/dynamic-binding/readme.md

 A complete example is available in the [demo/polymer](demo/polymer) it mixes normal Polymer with bindings from this library.

 ## Custom Elements and Polymer Elements together
-You anything else to do, just bind the property of one with the other.
+You don't have anything specific to do, just bind the Bindable properties of one with the other.

 Check out [demo/both](demo/both) for simple demo using elements from the two other demo.